exadra37-learning/learn-python-the-hard-way/README.md

 ### Exercise 5: More Variables and Printing

-A more advance use of Variables with Print will be the focus on [Exercise 4](https://learnpythonthehardway.org/book/ex4.html) where we will learn how to put variables content inside a string.
+A more advance use of Variables with Print will be the focus on [Exercise 5](https://learnpythonthehardway.org/book/ex5.html) where we will learn how to put variables content inside a string.

+### Exercise 6: Strings and Text

+We have been using __Strings__ but they have not been formally introduced yet and [Exercise 6](https://learnpythonthehardway.org/book/ex6.html) will explain them and show some more complex use cases.